 `W = 100 * (S^"*" + C * F/255)/(B - 1)`

 ...doesn't it look just a little bit like simply a hundred times a variation of another formula we know, with some off-by-one errors and a cap removed?

 The main factors to introduce serious errors in this approximation are, firstly, that they failed to account for the status bonus in the real formula being affected by the ball modifier (as noted above, ((B - 1) * S2)/100 only approximates S for Poké Balls); secondly, the one that should be added to the C value (which has some significance for very low catch rates); and thirdly, the C + 1 value potentially hitting a cap.
 What were the programmers thinking?
 I'm rather inclined to think it was simply an honest oversight - we are talking about the same programmers who made the stat modification system, after all.
 That or, more charitably, they didn't want to waste the additional overhead it would take to be more accurate about it for something so insignificant.

 Notice anything interesting?
 This is a completely static calculation with no random factor to it whatsoever, and that means (unlike the later games) the number of wobbles in R/B/Y is always the same given the Pokémon's HP and status and the type of ball.
-Thus, if you're throwing balls at something and you've seen it break out on the first wobble, you can be certain you're catching it for real the moment you see the ball start to wobble a second time, unless the ball is different or its HP or status were changed in between.
+Thus, if you're throwing balls at something and you've seen it break out on the first wobble, it will always break out on the first wobble unless you switch balls or its HP or status change, unless the capture is actually successful.

 Some Real-World Examples